-My easy Gluten Free Green Bean Casserole was originally titled “Ermahgerd Green Bean Casserole” because ERMAHGERD this holiday dinner staple is so good I nearly shed a tear after scraping up the last few bites!
+My easy Gluten Free Green Bean Casserole was originally titled “omg Green Bean Casserole” because OMG, this holiday dinner staple is so good I nearly shed a tear after scraping up the last few bites!

-Now, canned fried onions and cream of mushroom soup have a lock on traditional Green Bean Casserole, but neither are typically gluten free.
+While canned fried onions and cream of mushroom soup have a lock on traditional Green Bean Casserole – neither are typically gluten free.
 Problem solved with this re-imagined, gluten free Thanksgiving side dish recipe with major flavor thanks to…

-- Crispy Shallots: the crispy shallots I pan fry to top the green bean casserole are a slightly more sophisticated take on canned onion rings and give each bite a craveable, caramelized-onion flavor and crunch.
-They’re my favorite part of the whole dish.
+- Crispy Shallots: thinly sliced shallot rings are pan fried then sprinkled on top of the casserole as a slightly more sophisticated swap for canned onion rings.
+They give each bite a craveable, caramelized-onion flavor and crunch, and are my favorite part of the dish.

 - No Condensed Soups: true, there are gluten free condensed soups options at the grocery store nowadays, but to my knowledge none of them are gluten-free AND dairy-free, which is important to many, including my family.
-My homemade, Gluten-Free Cream of Mushroom Soup calls for fridge and pantry staples like gluten-free flour, and chicken stock, and can be easily made dairy free.
+My homemade, Gluten-Free Cream of Mushroom Soup calls for fridge and pantry staples and can be easily made dairy free.
 It creates the most luscious mushroom sauce!

 - Garlic-Butter Mushrooms: while I was GF’ing this recipe I figured I might as well improve upon it so I added sizzling, sauted garlic-butter mushrooms into the mix.
 Trust me when I tell you this is a MAJOR UPGRADE.